Airbus Mobile: History

 However, Airbus remained interested in opening a U.S. manufacturing facility in Mobile.
 In June 2012, it was announced that Airbus had decided to open the facility to assemble the Airbus A320 family (A319, A320 and A321) of airliners.
 The announced plans included a $600 million factory at the Brookley Aeroplex for the assembly of the aircraft, employing up to 1,000 full-time workers when at full capacity.
 Construction was scheduled to begin in 2013, with it becoming operable by 2015 and intending to produce 40 to 50 aircraft per year by 2017.
-The plan was formally announced by Airbus CEO Fabrice Brégier from the Mobile Convention Center on 2 July 2012.
-A groundbreaking ceremony for the factory was held on 8 April 2013.
-On 14 September 2015, Airbus officially opened the Mobile assembly line.
+The plan was formally announced by Airbus CEO Fabrice Brégier from the Mobile Convention Center on July 2, 2012.
+A groundbreaking ceremony for the factory was held on April 8, 2013.
+On September 14, 2015, Airbus officially opened the Mobile assembly line.